 This can be true because Taman Ayun means “beautiful garden”.
 It is built in 1634 not only as a place of worship.
 But also a recreational park for Mengwi Kingdom’s royal family.
 Back then, commoners were not allowed to go in.
 The temple has shrines dedicated to royal ancestral spirits and the Hindu gods.

 It is a special place where kings pray and pledge for their kingdom’s prosperity.
 Taman Ayun Temple underwent a major renovation in 1937.
 Several things have also changed since.
 No longer exclusive to the royal blood.
 This temple is now open for all Balinese to pray.

 And as a recreational place, the park is a favorite spot for a family outing regardless of social status.
 UNESCO recognized this temple as a world heritage site in 2012.

 Mandala The Inner Shrine

 The main sight of Taman Ayun is the inner part of the temple called “Utama Mandala”.
 The beautiful architecture of Utama Mandala is attributed to its stone-based shrines.
 With a high cascading roof known as Meru.
 The Meru believe as a temporary place for the god during ceremonies.

 Its height represents the deity’s importance.
 The highest, the 11-tiered roof, is dedicated to the Hindu main Gods, the Trimurti.
-A moat circles the compound, giving an illusion that the temple floats gracefully on the water.
+A moat circles the compound, giving the illusion that the temple floats gracefully on the water.
 Back in its glory days, the royal women loved sailing canoes on this little river.

 Those days are gone as the old kingdom has long perished.
 The moat instead has become a home for blooming blue water lilies.
 And occasional frogs hopping in between – also a pretty sight on its own.
 The Chinese-influenced carvings on the shrines make it hard to resist not examining them closely.

 Climbing The Towers

 It is also tempting, as it is contemplative, to walk around the temple like a king of olden times.
 However, prepare to be slightly disappointed.
 In order to preserve the delicate structures, the inner area is closed to tourists.
 Visitors can only observe from behind the low stone wall surrounding the temple.